Aldo Leão Ramírez: Back-to-back titles

 To start out the 2007 Apertura season Atlético Nacional were undefeated in the first five games; Ramírez started the first two matches as Nacional won both but was relegated to the bench for the following three.
 Ramírez returned to the starting line up in the sixth match against Deportivo Cali where Nacional lost 2–0.
 His first goal of the season came in a 2–2 draw in El Clásico Paisa in week nine.
 Nacional ended in third place as Ramírez appeared in the majority of the matches that season either as a substitute or a starter.
-Ramírez was a big part of Nacional winning their group as he appeared in every match including the 3–2 victory over Boyacá Chico in the final match, which secured their place in the final against Atlético Huila.

-In the first leg, Nacional won 1–0 with a goal by Carmelo Valencia at Atlético Huila's Estadio Guillermo Plazas Alcid; Ramírez played 89 minutes and was substituted by Carlos Alberto Díaz.
-In the second leg played in Medellin, Nacional secured the title with a 2–1 victory, and Ramírez was considered a crucial player for Nacional during their championship campaign.
+Ramírez appeared in every playoff match of Nacional's title-winning campaign, helping the cliub win its ninth title with a 2–1 victory against Atlético Huila in Medellin.

 Ramírez debuted in the 2007 Torneo Finalización in the second match as he helped his team defeat Santa Fe 2–0.
-Nacional went undefeated in the first eight league games, and in the 2007 Copa Sudamericana, Ramírez played in seven out of the eight matches.
 Nacional would end up in first place with 38 points with Ramírez being constantly in the starting eleven.

 In the first match of the semifinal group stage, Nacional defeated Once Caldas 1–0, and Ramírez was sent off in the 91st minute after an argument with an official.
 After returning from suspension, Ramírez started the match against rivals América de Cali where Nacional lost 2–1.
 Nacional advanced to their second straight final after a 0–0 draw with Once Caldas in the last matchday, combined with América's draw with Cúcuta Deportivo, who needed a victory to advance to the finals.
 In the finals, Nacional faced La Equidad, and Ramírez played the full 90 minutes in both legs as Nacional won their second straight title 3–0 on aggregate.
 Once again Ramírez was considered as one of the most important players from Nacional's title run, finishing the entire 2007 season making 46 appearances and scoring 9 goals.